 4.1.a.2.
-Sources required to meet requirements under §112(g) of the Clean Air Act, or to have a permit under the preconstruction review program approved into the State Implementation Plan under Parts C or D of Title I of the Clean Air Act, including 45CSR14 and 45CSR19, or any other source which becomes subject to this rule after the effective date of the operating permit program shall file a complete application to obtain the Title V operating permit or permit revision within twelve (12) months after commencing operation.
+Sources required to meet requirements under §112(g) of the Clean Air Act, or to have a permit under the preconstruction review program approved into the State Implementation Plan under Parts C or D of Title I of the Clean Air Act, including 45CSR13, 45CSR14, and 45CSR19 shall file a complete application to obtain the Title V operating permit or permit revision within twelve (12) months after commencing operation.
 Where an existing Title V operating permit would prohibit such construction or change in operation, the source must obtain a permit revision before commencing operation or the source may apply for a single permit in accordance with all applicable provisions and procedures of this rule and all applicable preconstruction permitting rules.